Local BEACHES & PARKS on the Northern California Redwood Coast

 Near the town of Klamath is of Mystery, a tourist attraction that features a Sky Trail Gondola.

-A vista of the ocean is observed from the mountaintop summit and platform.
+A vista of the ocean is observed from the mountaintop summit and platforms.

 12. The Klamath River